aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 }
 ```

-So far I have already shown you how to convert all shape elements into `path` elements.
-Of course with `path`s, you can draw them all with the way provided above.
+So far I have already shown you how to convert all shape elements into `path`s.
+With them, you're of course able to draw them all with the way provided above.